bodaciousbuck/open-source-pm/README.md

     NOTES:
     Check spacing after level 3 headings.
 Consider adding spacing underneath, for space to breath.
     Ensure stars from *articles* appear as desired.
-    Ensure alternate coloring is enabled for multiple lines within a table
+    Ensure alternate coloring is enabled for multiple lines within a table.
+    Determine how to properly add photo into doc.